szmania/mach_armchair_general_mods/README.md

 This Mod collection uses WALI "Warscape Added Lua Interface" (http://www.twcenter.net/forums/showthread.php?604949-W-A-L-I) which was originally created by .Mitch and TC of the TWCenter Community.

-This Mod was also inspired by the work VadAntS of the TWCenter Community.
+This Mod was also inspired by the work of VadAntS of the TWCenter Community.

 ## What this Mod adds to Empire: Total War
 This Mod is intended to be a collection of mods to enhance Empire: Total War.